Patagonia & Chilean Fjords with Peru & Machu Picchu

 Day 1 - Arrive Buenos Aires, Argentina

 Welcome to Buenos Aires, proud capital of the vast country that occupies most of the southern part of the continent.
-After arriving at your central hotel you will have time to become acquainted with the “Paris of South America” and its wide boulevards and outdoor cafés.
-Enjoy an evening at leisure.
+Your hotel is available for mid-afternoon check-in.

 Day 2 - Buenos Aires